-CONTROL, VOYEURISM, identification, hierarchy, monologue, presentation, Daniel British, REPETITION, intelligg, RESULT, PROMOTION, product, INDIVIDUAL SPECTATOR.
+control, VOYEURISM, identification, hierarchy, monologue, presentation, plan, REPETITION, intention, RESULT, PROMOTION, product, INDIVIDUAL SPECTATOR.

 PARTICIPANT,

 engagement, horizontal

 organisation, dialogue,

 interaction, Decos,

 improvisation, HERE AND NOW!,

-sportable process, involvement,
+\$PORTALL PROCESS, INVOLVEMENT,

 exchange, TEMPORARY

-COMMUNITY
+COMMUNITY.

 The first approach, illustrated by the square, represents the concept of theatre that originated in the 18th and 19th centuries and which is still alive today in contemporary national theatre houses.